alixide/DDNS_Updater/DDNSU_WebService/README.md

 ```

 The config.json file shall include the following components:
+ - localUrl: The local URL of the DDNSU WebService.
+ - publicUrl: The public URL of the DDNSU WebService.
  - ddnss: list of dynamic domain name service providers, custom settings for GET call and also their update url template including the following placeholders: `<user>`, `<pass>`, `<domain>`, and `<ip>`.
 Each ddns entry in the list conains the following info:
    - name: The name of the DDNS service provider.
    - updateUrl: The URL to update the IP address of the domain.